GULibrarySandbox/intro-data-wrangle/content/3-lesson.md

 -----

+### Display

 OpenRefine displays data in a tabular format, similar to how you might view data in a spreadsheet or database.
 - Each row will usually represent a 'record' or 'observation' in the data
 - Each column represents a type of information or 'variable'
 - Individual bits of data or 'values' live in 'cells' at the intersection of a row and a column

-OpenRefine displays a limited number of rows of data at one time.
-Ten is the default.
+- A limited number of rows of data are displayed to save on memory, however the program is working on ALL rows.
-Adjust the number of rows displayed by selecting 5, 10, 25 or 50 at the top left of the table of data.
+- Adjust the number of rows displayed by selecting 5, 10, 25 or 50 at the top left of the table of data.
-Note the program is working on ALL rows - the limit of the number of rows displayed saves memory being wasted.

-You can navigate through the records by using the *previous/next/first/last* navigation options at the top right of the table of data.

 ### Working with data in OpenRefine

+- Navigate through records using *previous/next/first/last* navigation options at the top right of the table of data
 - Use the drop-down menus at the top of each column to work with data
 - Selecting an option in a particular column (e.g., to make a change to the data), affects all the cells in that column
 - Perform changes one column at a time, even when making changes across several columns